- TRY IT FREE TRY IT FREE

 If you want to change your video format to suit your device preferences, click the Output Format button.
 From there, you can choose audio, video, or even device-optimized format.

 Now click the trim, crop, or effect icon under your video thumbnail to open the editing window.
 In this image, for example, I clicked the trim icon to cut your video clip into smaller segments.

 Step 4 Save your video files.

-Now set an output folder by clicking the Output section and then click the Convert All button.
+Now set an output folder by clicking the Output section and then click the Start All button.
 You should have your edited videos in no time.